juseljuk/watsonx-orchestrate-workshop/part2-first-agent/README.md

   When greeting users, mention that you're a demo agent created in a workshop.
   Keep your responses brief and engaging.

-# Optional: Specify the LLM model to use
-llm: groq/openai/gpt-oss-120b
 ```

 ## Step 3: Import Your Agent